Skip to main content

 SkillPurpose

-plan-trainingTurn a task idea or dataset into a concrete local experiment plan
+plan-trainingTurn a task idea or dataset into a concrete experiment plan

-create-rolloutsCreate or adapt rollout code, graders, entrypoints, and baseline eval configs
+create-rolloutsCreate or adapt rollout code, graders, entrypoints, and baseline evaluation configs

-debug-rolloutsDiagnose eval, config, dataset, dependency, or preflight failures
+debug-rolloutsDiagnose evaluation, config, dataset, dependency, or preflight failures

-submit-trainingPrepare a training config, submit training, and check training status
+submit-trainingPrepare a training run config, submit a training run, and check training run status

 You usually do not need to invoke these skills by name.
 Describe the outcome you want, and the agent should apply the right stage.